auth0/docs/articles/custom-domains/index.md

 ## FAQ

-1. **If I use a custom domain, will I still be able to use my **tenant.auth0.com** domain to access Auth0?**
+1. **If I use a custom domain, will I still be able to use my ${account.namespace} domain to access Auth0?**

-  Once you enable your custom domain in Auth0, you should be able to use either the default `tenant.auth0.com` or your custom domain.
-There are a few exceptions:
+Yes, you will be able to use either the default `${account.namespace}` or your custom domain.
+There are however a few exceptions:

-  - If you are using embedded lock or an SDK, the configuration is pre-defined as using either your custom domain or the `tenant.auth0.com domain`, so you have to use one or the other.
+- If you are using embedded lock or an SDK, the configuration is pre-defined as using either your custom domain or the `${account.namespace}` domain, so you have to use one or the other
-  - If you start a session in `tenant.auth0.com`, and go to `custom-domain.com`, the user will have to login again.
+- If you start a session in `${account.namespace}`, and go to `custom-domain.com`, the user will have to login again

 2. **What about support for other features?**

 We are planning to support several additional features in the future, including SAML and WS-Fed clients and enterprise and Passwordless connections.

 ## Troubleshooting

-If you're seeing errors, refer to the following troubleshooting steps.
+If you are seeing errors, refer to the following troubleshooting steps.

 ### Custom domain is still pending verification